 S.B.
-No. 888 amends Section 402.024 of the Government Code to expand the attorney general's authority to defend district and county attorneys in federal court.
-The bill modifies the section's heading to include "county attorney" and "grand juror," and introduces a new subsection (c) that outlines specific conditions under which the attorney general may provide defense.
-These conditions include that the attorney must be a defendant due to their official position, the lawsuit must relate to the enforcement of a state statute, and the attorney must request the attorney general's assistance.
+No. 888 amends Section 402.024 of the Government Code to expand the attorney general's authority to defend district attorneys and now includes county attorneys in federal court lawsuits.
+The bill specifies that the attorney general may provide defense if the district or county attorney is a defendant due to their official position, the lawsuit pertains to the enforcement of a state statute, and the attorney requests the attorney general's assistance.
+The heading of the section is also updated to reflect these changes, specifically adding "COUNTY ATTORNEY" and "OR GRAND JUROR" to the title.

-The changes made by this bill will only apply to court actions filed in federal court on or after the effective date of September 1, 2025.
-Any actions filed before this date will continue to be governed by the previous law in effect at the time of filing.
-This legislation aims to clarify and enhance the legal protections available to district and county attorneys facing federal lawsuits related to their official duties.
+The new provisions will apply only to court actions filed in federal court on or after the effective date of the Act, which is set for September 1, 2025.
+Any actions filed before this date will continue to be governed by the previous law.
+This legislative change aims to enhance the legal support available to district and county attorneys in Texas when facing federal lawsuits related to their official duties.

 Statutes affected: